syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 {% endhighlight %}
 {% endtabs %}

-## Customize the pen settings
+## Customize the draw settings

-The annotation can be customized by changing the pen color and stroke thickness and it can be created using either a toolbar or the `AddShape` method.
+*  `StrokeThickness` - Specifies the stroke width of the drawing pen.

-*  `StrokeThickness` - Specifies the stroke width of the pen.
+*  `Color` - Specifies the stroke color of the drawing pen.

-*  `Color` - Specifies the stroke color of the pen.
+N> The other shape settings are not applicable for freehand draw.

 In the following example, the `AddShape` method is used to toggle the freehand drawings.